pixeldroid/fonts/console/FONTLOG.md

 This file provides detailed information on the _pixeldroid Console_ font software.
 This information should be distributed along with the _pixeldroid Console_ fonts and any derivative works.

-Please see https://github.com/ellemenno/fonts/ for documentation, contributing, and releases of the font.
+Please see https://github.com/pixeldroid/fonts/ for documentation, contributing, and [releases][releases] of the font.

 ## Basic Font Information